 1. Stay Bored:

 This might actually sound crazy but it’s the truth – let them be bored!
+Yes, sometimes letting them be comfortable with this, is a way to tackle boredom.
 Please note that we are not saying you should leave your children to their own devices or plonk them in front of a TV/tablet for the whole of the holidays but it is equally important that children learn from an early age that there isn’t always a ready-made external solution to boredom.

 Sometimes they just have to figure out a way to entertain themselves.
 Leading child psychologists recommend that they can use the time to figure out stuff going on in their lives, explore their creativity or set goals for themselves.